LatinScribe/CSC309-Scriptorium/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## What is this project?

+An online platform where you can write, execute, and share code in multiple programming languages (you can support more languages in your own deployment easily).
+Inspired by the ancient concept of a scriptorium, a place where manuscripts were crafted and preserved, Scriptorium modernizes this idea for the digital age.
+It offers a secure environment for geeks, nerds, and coding enthusiasts to experiment, refine, and save their work as reusable templates.
+Whether you’re testing a quick snippet or building a reusable code example, Scriptorium is what you need to bring your ideas to life.

+## Key features:
+- Online code execution: Quickly test out any publicly available code template on the platform (in a Dockerised setting, so no naughty business!).
+- Create, edit, save, and share your own code templates, with built in language specific syntax highlighting.
+- Web forum where you can blog about your creations, and comment on other's work.
+- Like a template?
+You can easily Fork your own instance and start building from there.
+- For platform Administrators, a simple yet powerful moderation toolkit is available out of the box.
+- All delivered in a seamless, user-friendly Next.js project using Prisma ORM and REST API framework that is easily customizable.

 ## Getting Started
 #### (For full guide, jump down to [Deploying this Project Locally](#Deploying-this-project-locally)